alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 Function now.
 `NonEmptyList::firstItem`, `NonEmptyString::firstCharacter` and
-`NonEmptyDictionary::firstEntry` are on no such list, though each stands beside a body of the same name: an entry that unwraps an Optional performs a different operation from the one that answers it.
-Every other refined entry READS off the native beside it instead — `NonNegativeInteger::squareRoot` is the shape to copy — and these five can not, because the entry each stands beside is an Essence body and so exports no runtime Function to import.
-That is the exception the rule above allows, and it is only safe because `StdlibExhaustive.es` calls both entries over the same inputs, wherever they stand: the golden capture is what stops the two from drifting.
+`NonEmptyDictionary::firstEntry` are on no such list, though each stands beside an entry of the same name: an entry that unwraps an Optional performs a different operation from the one that answers it.
+Two of those three write the operation out, because `List::firstItem` and `String::firstCharacter` are Essence bodies with no runtime Function to read.
+The third does not:
+`Dictionary::firstEntry` is native, and `NonEmptyDictionary` reads the `firstLiveEntry` it exports for exactly that.
+Every other refined entry READS off the native beside it — `NonNegativeInteger::squareRoot` is the shape to copy — and the five above can not, because the entry each stands beside is an Essence body and so exports no runtime Function to import.
+That is the exception the rule above allows, and it is only safe because `StdlibExhaustive.es` calls both entries over the same inputs, wherever they
+stand: the golden capture is what stops the two from drifting.
 Writing another one means adding those lines too.

 Most of `NonEmptyList` is native, but not all of it. `replace(at:_:)` hands the transformed item to the native `replace(_:at:)`, and `lowestItem(on:)` and